mbrubeck/agate/README.md

 <filename>:<metadata>
 ```

-Where `<filename>` is just a filename (not a path) of a file in the same directory, and `<metadata>` is the metadata to be stored.
+Where `<filename>` is just a filename (not a path) of a file in the same directory, and `<metadata>` is the MIME type to be stored.
+If `<metadata>` starts with a semicolon, agate will use the usual mechanism to determine the mime type of the file and append the specified parameters.
-Lines that start with optional whitespace and `#` are ignored, as are lines that do not fit the above basic format.
+Lines that start with optional whitespace and `#` are ignored, as are lines that do not contain a `:`.
 Both parts are stripped of any leading and/or trailing whitespace.

 [Gemini]: https://gemini.circumlunar.space/
 [Rust]: https://www.rust-lang.org/